Nicals/pblog/docs/quickstart.rst

 The ``env`` option can be used to select the environment to load.
 The ``ini`` option sets the ``pblog.ini`` file to load.
+The ``wsgi`` option sets a local wsgi application that can be started in background by using the ``-a`` flag of the command line interface.

 .. command-output:: python -mpblog --help